-Through it all, we have seen the emergence of PPOs, HMOs and other types of managed care options, meant to steer consumers to certain doctors or hospitals with the promise of reduced claim costs.
-In the early days of managed care, a greater impact on cost containment was recognized.
-However, there was a point in time where the major savings for these types of plans moderated and the need for new options to produce even great cost containment and the ability to shift some of the out-of-pocket risk to the consumer emerged to keep health insurance affordable.
+In response to rising costs, health insurance companies have worked to create high-quality plan options at affordable prices.
+This process has changed the health insurance marketplace considerably.
+We’ve seen the emergence of PPOs, HMOs, and other types of managed care options, meant to steer consumers to certain doctors or hospitals with the promise of reduced claim costs.
+However, there was a point in time where the major savings for these types of plans flatlined.
+To keep health insurance affordable, companies began shifting the out-of-pocket risks to consumers.

-Qualified High Deductible Health Plans (QHDHP) were created to provide consumers with the option to have a plan with a higher deductible and a greater out of pocket maximum which would equate to lower premiums.
-Unlike most other types of plans, there is generally no first dollar coverage such as prescription or office copays on a QHDHP plan.
-The entire deductible must be met first before the plan pays on a claim.
-The trade-off for the consumer in having lower premiums is taking on additional out of pocket risk.
+That’s where Qualified High Deductible Health Plans (HDHP) came in.
+They were created to give consumers the option to choose a plan with a higher deductible and a greater out-of-pocket maximum.
+Unlike most other types of plans, there is generally no first-dollar coverage, such as prescription or office copays, on an HDHP plan.
+The entire deductible must be met before the plan pays on a claim.
+For the consumer, the tradeoff in having lower premiums is taking on additional out-of-pocket risk.

 Health Savings Accounts History

-In 2003, Health Savings Accounts were developed as a way to help individuals that are enrolled on a QHDHP plan pay the higher out of pocket expenses as well as to put aside money in an account for future medical expenses.
+In 2003, Health Savings Accounts (HSA’s) debuted as a way to support individuals on HDHP plans.
+These accounts allow people to save money in case they need to pay higher out-of-pocket expenses for future medical expenses.
 The concept is quite simple.
-By setting up a health savings account at a bank or other financial institution the consumer is able to put money into the account, on a pre-tax basis to use at a later date for medical claims incurred by not paid by their health insurance plan.
-As long as the money in the account is used only for acceptable medical expenses it will remain non-taxable.
+After setting up a health savings account at a bank or other financial institution, the consumer is able to put money into the account on a pre-tax basis to use at a later date for medical claims that aren’t paid for by their health insurance plan.
+An HSA contribution is tax-free as long as it’s used only for acceptable medical expenses.

 The health savings account is owned by the consumer.
-Whether they are insured on an employer-sponsored QHDHP or on an individual basis the account stays with them no matter their employment circumstances.
-For those that don’t incur a lot of medical expenses, they can continue to grow the account for the future when they may experience higher medical expenses.
-Standard health insurance plans are not eligible for health savings accounts.
+Whether they are insured on an employer-sponsored HDHP or on an individual basis, the account stays with them no matter their employment circumstances.
+For those who don’t expect to incur a lot of medical expenses, the HSA is a great investment in the future.
+They can contribute up to an approved limit every year they are insured on an HDHP.
+Standard health insurance plans are not eligible for health savings accounts, but the account funds contributed while they were insured by an HDHP remain available for qualified medical expenses in the future.
+That means that consumers could even use funds contributed in their 20’s to pay for medical expenses after retirement.

-It’s important to note that not everyone that is enrolled on a QHDHP is eligible to have a health savings account.
-Because there are tax benefits included in having a health savings account there are specific rules that must be met.
+It’s important to note that not everyone that is enrolled on an HDHP is eligible to have a health savings account.
+Because there are tax benefits included in having a health savings account, there are specific rules that must be met.
 The following situations allow for a health savings account:

-- Being enrolled in a QHDHP plan and not having any other coverage such as a secondary spouse’s plan.
+- Being enrolled in an HDHP plan and not having any other coverage such as a secondary spouse’s plan.
 If you have dual coverage on a spouse’s plan you are ineligible for a health savings account.

 - Not enrolled in Medicare.
-Those enrolled in Medicare are not ineligible.
+Those enrolled in Medicare are ineligible.

 - Not receiving VA or Indian health service benefits in the last three months.